-The results of these controls are pointed out and reported periodically to the Top Management, the first level units and the ICA.
-Once a year these results are included in the "Annual Internal Rating System Validation Report" which expresses an overall opinion on the position of the IRS with respect to the supervisory requirements.
-The Risk Committee validates the IRS on an annual basis, in accordance with such opinion.
-The validation process, within which the abovementioned controls are carried out with a view to finally validating the Rating System, consists of the following formal validations: • validation of the rating attribution process: checks compliance of the internal rating assignment process with the minimum organisational requirements of Circular no. 263 of the Bank of Italy, with a specific focus on the analysis of consistency of modifications to the rating models attributable to human action with the guidelines given to the units involved in rating assignment ;
+The Staff unit was established in 2006 with the specific task of reviewing the proper operations of the IRS and checking compliance with the regulatory requirements set out in circular no. 263 of the Bank of Italy.
+The results of these controls are pointed out and reported periodically to the Top management, the first level units and the ICA.
+Once a year these results are included in the "annual internal rating System Validation report" which expresses an overall opinion on the position of the IRS with respect to the supervisory requirements.
+The Head of the Risk Division validates the IRS on an annual basis, in accordance with such opinion.
+The validation process, within which the abovementioned controls are carried out with a view to finally validating the rating System, consists of the following formal validations:

-- validation of models: checks that the statistical models for the production of the risk parameters used by banks maintain specific performance levels and comply with the minimum organisational and quantitative requirements provided for by the rules; and in particular the following is verified: - performance: assessment of the prediction power of the model and therefore its power to separate highly solvent customers from potentially hazardous customers; - calibration: check whether the risk preliminarily assigned to each class of rating matches the observed historical risk; - stability: assessment of the stability of the assigned ratings over time; - stress testing: review of stress testing activities carried out on the models by the model development unit. - validation of IT systems: reviews compliance with the minimum requirements set out by the regulations in relation to the quality of data used by the IRS; - validation of the use of the IRS in corporate processes: reviews the actual use of the rating system in the business, by identifying the players and processes involved with particular reference to the loan disbursement and renewal processes.
+- validation of the rating attribution process: checks compliance of the internal rating assignment process with the minimum organisational requirements of circular no. 263 of the Bank of Italy, with a specific focus on the analysis of consistency of modifications to the rating models attributable to human action with the guidelines given to the units involved in rating assignment; - validation of models: checks that the statistical models for the production of the risk parameters used by banks maintain specific performance levels and comply with the minimum organisational and quantitative requirements provided for by the rules; and in particular the following is verified: - performance: assessment of the prediction power of the model and therefore its power to separate highly solvent customers from potentially hazardous customers; - calibration: check whether the risk preliminarily assigned to each class of rating matches the observed historical risk; - stability: assessment of the stability of the assigned ratings over time; - stress testing: review of stress testing activities carried out on the models by the model development unit. - benchmarking: check consistency of ratings assigned internally with those assigned by outside structures on portfolios having a low number of counterparties;

+- validation of IT systems: reviews compliance with the minimum requirements set out by the regulations in relation to the quality of data used by the IRS; - validation of the use of the IRS in corporate processes: reviews the actual use of the rating system in the business, by identifying the players and processes involved with particular reference to the loan disbursement and renewal processes.

 The process of validation involves the preparation of questionnaires for each scope of action identified, with the objective of checking compliance of each aspect of the IRS with regulatory requirements.
 The detailed positions on each requirement are collated in an overarching opinion of validation through a system of scoring of the replies and weighting of the questions.

-The methods chosen meet the requirement of making the process of validation transparent and objective, not only with respect to the Supervisory Authorities but especially to each operating unit which develops the IRS and is informed of any faults in the system, for correction.
+The methods chosen meet the requirement of making the process of validation transparent and objective, not only with respect to the Supervisory authorities but especially to each operating unit which develops the IRS and is informed of any faults in the system, for correction.
 This ensures easier action on the gaps and consequently a better control of the proper operations of the IRS by the Staff.

-7.3.3 Process of internal review of the internal rating system
+7.3.3 Process of Internal Review of the Internal Rating System